-First, both countries could improve capital allocation in several ways.
-Capital markets need to be created in China and further liberalized in India.
+India's smaller volume of financial assets is allocated more efficiently than China's where economic growth has been driven by a wave of domestic investments that suggest the cost of capital is too low.
+Both countries could improve capital allocation by increasing competition and spurring the development of their capital markets.
 Chinese bankers acknowledge that the most realistic way to stimulate competition in the banking sector would be to create efficient capital markets that provide lower-cost speedier finance to corporations.
-For example, Farrell and Lund (2006) estimate that if Chinese companies could obtain 60 percent of their funding from bond markets and 40 percent from banks as companies in other countries do, they would reduce their funding costs by \$14 billion a year.
+Farrell and Lund (2006) estimate that if Chinese companies could obtain 60 percent of their funding from bond markets and 40 percent from banks as companies in other countries do, they would reduce their funding costs by \$14 billion a year.

 Several changes in the banking systems are desirable, beginning with the upgrading of skills and information systems.
-China's largest state owned banks need to be freed from the heavy influence that some provincial governments still bring to bear on their operations and loan collections.
+China's largest state owned banks need to be freed from the heavy influence that governments still bring to bear on their operations and loan collections.
 This will require better risk management techniques (an essential part of which is better management information systems), greater independence of boards of directors and more accountability of management to boards.
 These changes are more likely to occur as competition intensifies.
 Consideration should also be given to increasing competition among banks by allowing private banks and larger ownership shares for foreign banks.
-Liberalizing the rules on local private investment would also increase market monitoring.22
+Liberalizing the rules on local private investment would also increase market monitoring.33

-India could also improve capital allocation by phasing out guidance on the banks' allocation of credit and investment.
-Capital is being diverted to the public sector at the expense of more productive non-priority borrowers.
-Increased competition for the banks from a better developed corporate bond market would also stimulate more efficiency but much regulatory over-burden would have to be removed.
-More competition for capital would raise interest rates and the cost of servicing the public debt.
+India could improve capital allocation by further reducing public sector borrowing.
+Competition in the banking system could be increased by permitting consolidation of the smaller PSBs.
+Market forces should also be allowed to influence how banks meet priority lending targets by making obligations tradable as Basu (2006) suggests.
+Increased competition for the banks from a better developed corporate bond market would also stimulate more efficiency if the regulatory over-burden were removed.
+More competition for capital will also raise interest rates and the cost of servicing the public debt.
 In turn, governments and public enterprises would have to reduce their dependence on bond finance by cutting their fiscal deficits.